steven-freed/freedactive/README.md

 ## Purpose?
 There are many great SPA frameworks such as React and Angular.
 Almost all of them involve downloading many external libraries and use ES6 syntax with transpilers.
-ES5 has many faults and foreign programming concepts to many traditional programmers such as; functional programming and prototypical inheritance.
-The goal of Freedactive is to give developers an easy way to say goodbye to transpilers and frameworks that require other packages as add ons for vital functionality.
-Freedactive achieves this goal by providing developers an intuitive way to write modular ES5 syntax and help build developers JavaScript skills rather than give them a great new syntax (ES6) that requires several libraries to function.\
+ES5 has its faults and foreign programming concepts to many traditional programmers such as; functional programming and prototypical inheritance.
+The goal of Freedactive is to give developers an easy way to say goodbye to transpilers and frameworks that require npm and many other packages for vital functionality.
+Freedactive provides developers with an intuitive way to write modular ES5 syntax and get a web application up in minutes.
 Freedactive is very easy to get started with and requires zero installations.\
 Get started now below, happy coding!

 ## Quick Start
-### Setup
 In your index.html file you must have:
 1. freedactive.min.js file from https://steven-freed.github.io/freedactive/freedactive.min.js
 containing the framework